matloff/fastBigStat/README.md

   E(W | A) = A &beta;

-* The estimate vector b has an exact multivariate normal distribution with mean &beta; and covariance matrix
+* The estimate vector b has mean &beta; and covariance matrix

   &sigma;<sup>2</sup> (A'A)<sup>-1</sup>.